 In 1980 already contacts with people from Norway, Germany and Spain.
 Excisting contacts with France, Belgium and England.

-May 17th, international event at Beaune - France.
+May 17th, international BMX event at Beaune - France.

 May 23rd.
 I received a letter from Mrs. Cary Peterson (Protec-helmets), thanking me for the trip she took with us to Beaune - France.

-June 1980 article taken from BMX PLUS, telling about the development of BMX in and abroad USA.
+June 1980, here an article taken from BMX PLUS, telling about the development of BMX in and abroad the USA.

 It's an interview with Jeff Bottema and Toby Henderson.
-Both riders have been to among others, Holland in Europe to promote BMX and Raleigh bikes.
+Both riders have been to among others riding in Holland (Europe) to promote BMX and Raleigh bikes.
 Enjoy!
 Here there Amsterdam bicycle show and exhibition experience.

 The EUROPEAN BMX scene: a report by Gerrit Does on the Amsterdam Bicycle show at the R.A.I., including BMX demo's and such.